vivax3794/Python-Ideas-blog/anti-lambda.md

 a.sort(key=get_indedx_1)
 ```
-You might see this and thing, "What a waste of a function and lines!"
+You might see this and think, "What a waste of a function and lines!"
 And you are right, this is not the best option, but I will argue that this is still better than lambdas.
 But let's now look at the standard lib and see if it can help us!